Ferrari 166 FL: History

 As race director at Alfa Romeo, Enzo Ferrari was successful in all major competitions.
 When he competed under his own name (and with his own vehicles) in 1947, he wanted to continue this success.
-To realize his ambitious plans, he had his then-chief designer, Gioachino Colombo, design his own V12 engine, although Ferrari's experience with this type of engine was relatively limited.
+To realize his ambitious plans, he had his then-chief designer, Gioacchino Colombo, design his own V12 engine, although Ferrari's experience with this type of engine was relatively limited.
 The aim was to equip the entire future Ferrari range of vehicles, including a sports racing car and a Grand Prix monoposto, with this engine.

 The Ferrari 166 FL was developed to take part in races in the "Formula Libre series", which was extremely popular in South America at the time and had a broad set of rules.
 When the 166 FL was introduced, the regulations for Formula 2 allowed a maximum displacement of 2 liters, the statutes of the new Formula One, which was to start in 1950, saw a maximum displacement of 4.5 liters for naturally aspirated engines, and 1.5 liters for supercharged engines.

 For Formula Libre, Ferrari decided to prepare a car whose engine came from the 166 F2, i.e. with a displacement of 1995 cm³, and was designed for Formula 2, and this with the supercharger, from the 125 F1 (designed to take part in the Formula 1 championship was developed).
 In this way, a sufficiently powerful and reliable engine was created for this purpose.